 For instance, when you sell a physical product, it is easy to send click traffic to your product page and they can buy it.
 Thus conversion tracking is made simple for the implementation of your ad traffic.

-The headline of the ad has high relevance to the landing page.
+The ad headline has a high relevancy to the landing page.
 It has the URL containing the keyword and this is great for the improvement of CTR (click through rate).
 The keyword such as “best deals” helps to increase the CTR.
 On clicking the above search ad, the user lands directly on the website store page where they can buy products easily.

 In the present situation, in search marketing, one should put a major focus on user optimization.
 It requires adequate attention as it has a direct effect on the quality score of your landing page which again, in turn, has an effect on the search funnel.